-When it comes to trying to figure out your audience wants with content marketing, try to keep in mind that the whole point of all of this is to find NEW things that’ll get more people interested in your brand.
-Heck, might as well add some returning customers to that equation too!
+When it comes to figuring out your audience wants when it comes to content can be tricky.
+Keep in mind that the whole point of all of this is to find NEW things that’ll get more people interested in your brand/products.

 2. Utilize checklists

-So find a checklist that ultimately leads you to where you want to go, but make sure it makes you step out of your comfort zone a bit.
+To find a checklist that ultimately leads you to where you want to go, but make sure it makes you step out of your comfort zone a bit.
 Different points of view are excellent!
-They end up usually leading down paths that we never even consider!
+They end up, usually leading down paths that we never even consider!
 Plus, learning something new in any process = ADDED BONUS!

 3. After your research, brainstorm and draft ideas based on the findings

 Keep in mind that research should be continual and not a one-time thing.
-Also, when coming up with new content ideas or optimizing older content, only try to test/implement one or two things maximum for a set duration of time.
+When coming up with new content ideas or optimizing older content, only try to test/implement one or two things maximum for a set duration of time.
 Here’s why:

 - If you change too many things at once, it’ll be hard to pinpoint what worked and what didn’t